krishanu8219/AgroLabs/SUPABASE_SETUP.md

 # Supabase Database Setup

-Complete guide to setting up Supabase as your database for AgriAI.
+Complete guide to setting up Supabase as your database for AgroLabs.

 ## 📦 Installation